Identity Cloud

 3. Click Alpha_user or Bravo_user.

 4. Click + Add a Property.
-This will scroll the page to the bottom, then automatically focus on the Name input field for new attributes.
+This scrolls the page to the bottom and automatically focuses on the Name input field.

 5. In the Name input field, enter a new attribute name prefixed with custom_; for example, enter custom_department.